L-X-T/rsg-basic-plus/labs/00_getting-started.md

 2. Open the starter kit in WebStorm/IntelliJ.
 This is the folder containing the `package.json`.

-3. Switch to the terminal and start the starter kit with `npm start`.
+3. Switch to the terminal and start the starter kit with `ng serve`.

    ![](https://i.imgur.com/7YG65wz.png)

-   If you do not want to run the project in the IDE, you can also use `cmd` (under Windows) or `bash` (under Linux and OS X) to open a shell in the root of the project and use `npm start`.
+   If you do not want to run the project in the IDE, you can also use `cmd` (under Windows) or `bash` (under Linux and OS X) to open a shell in the root of the project and use `ng s`.

 4. Open it in the browser (`http://localhost:4200`).
 You should now see the demo application.